Chart Color Schemes

 Karalee - Barellan Point lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Karalee-Barellan Point's population is approximately 7,248 as of August 2025.
-This represents an increase of 554 people since the 2021 Census, which recorded a population of 6,694.
-The increase is inferred from ABS data: an estimated resident population of 7,212 in June 2024 and 35 new addresses validated since the Census date.
-The population density is around 377 persons per square kilometer.
-Over the past decade, Karalee-Barellan Point has shown steady growth with a compound annual growth rate of 3.0%.
-Migration from other states contributed significantly to this growth, accounting for approximately 46.6% of overall population gains.
+Karalee-Barellan Point's population was 6,694 as of the 2021 Census.
+By Nov 2025, it is estimated to be around 7,257, an increase of 563 people (8.4%).
+This growth is inferred from ABS data showing an estimated resident population of 7,212 in June 2024 and the addition of 38 validated new addresses since the Census date.
+The population density is approximately 377 persons per square kilometer.
+Over the past decade, ending in 2021, Karalee-Barellan Point has shown resilient growth with a compound annual growth rate of 3.0%, outperforming its SA3 area.
+Interstate migration contributed about 46.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Future population trends suggest above median growth for the area, with an expected expansion of 1,171 persons by 2041, a gain of 15.7% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends project above median growth for Australian statistical areas.
+By 2041, Karalee-Barellan Point is expected to expand by 1,171 persons, recording a total gain of 15.5% over the 17 years.

 Frequently Asked Questions - Population